tbal999/easysql/README.md

 }
 ```

-This library can't handle all formats (or at least i haven't figured out how to make it work yet) - for example datetime - so if you have a DATETIME output in SQL just change it to VARCHAR and it will work.
+This library currently can't handle all types - for example datetime - so if you have a DATETIME output in SQL just change it to VARCHAR(255) and it will work.
-Any format it cannot handle it will let you know by replacing all items in the column to 'CHANGE_TO_VARCHAR(255)' or something similar.
+Any format it cannot handle it will let you know by replacing all items in the column to 'CHANGE_TO_VARCHAR'.
+So then you can just adjust the SQL query slightly.